avichaychriqui/HeBERT/README.md

 | **Out of Domain**	   |  0.76 |	0.89 |        0.62 | 0.10 |  0.08 |    0.36 |     0.02 |  0.13 | 0.12      |

-All the datasets can be found on "data.zip" in this GIT. <br>
+All the datasets can be found on "data.zip" in this git (where each row stands for a different annotator of a sentence).
+The agreed score which we used to train and test our models, can be found in the column 'agreed score' (if we found sufficient agreement).
+See our article for more details on the annotation process. <br>
 If you use our datasets please cite us (can be found below).

 ## Performance